araobp/sensor-network/README.md

 OpenWrt is free OS for IoT gateways as well as for WiFi routers.

+For example, I connect the acceleration sensor block to my router, then I think that it may work as a distributed earthquake sensing system.

 ![toy3](./doc/toy3.png)

 ![toy4](./doc/toy4.png)

 ![toy5](./doc/toy5.png)

+I like playing the piano, and I think of developing Internet of Pianos (IoP) with MIDI and the router:
 ![toy6](./doc/toy6.png)

+MIDI is also a control protocol for projection mapping.
+In the IoT world, [Firmata](https://github.com/firmata/protocol) is based on MIDI.

 ## Node-RED for rapid IoT prototyping